alttch/eva3/doc/virtual.rst

 ===============

 If you want to build a virtual setup, the best idea is to use virtual :doc:`drivers</drivers>` .
-EVA ICS distribution includes 2 virtual drivers which cover all typical needs:
+EVA ICS distribution includes 2 virtual PHIs (drivers) which cover all typical needs:

 * **vrtrelay** Virtual relay driver
 * **vrtsensors** Virtual sensor pool driver

-Both drivers work like the real ones so it's not necessary to set the item to virtual.
-When using virtual drivers, set item option *virtual=false*.
+Both PHIs work like the real ones so all you need to switch your setup to production  - assign "real" drivers to items or just load "real" PHIs with the same IDs.